GeoscienceAustralia/ga-aem/README.md

 ## Submodules
 The ga-aem project has several source code dependencies that are included as git submodules from other open-source projects.
 The submodules are only required for building the programs and are not required if you are just using precompiled executables.
 See [*here*](submodules/README.md) for details of how the submodules should be initialized and updated.

-## Third-party library dependencies
+## Third-party software dependencies
-For full functionality and to build all programs the following packages are required: FFTW, MPI, NetCDF, GDAL and PETSc.
+For full functionality and to build all programs, and ultimately run them, the following packages are required: FFTW, MPI, NetCDF, GDAL and PETSc.
-- See [*here*](README-Dependencies.md) for details of how to obtain and install the library dependencies.
+- See [*here*](README-Dependencies.md) for details of how to obtain and install the dependencies.
 - Not all the dependencies are required for all the programs, as detailed below,
 	- FFTW
-		- required for galeisbstdem.exe, galeisbstdem-nompi.exe, garjmcmctdem.exe, galeiallatonce.exe, Matlab and Python interfaces.
+		- required for galeisbstdem.exe, galeisbstdem-nompi.exe, garjmcmctdem.exe, galeiallatonce.exe, and the Matlab and Python interfaces.
 	- MPI
 		- optional for galeisbstdem.exe.
 		- required for garjmcmctdem.exe and galeiallatonce.exe.